Prateek Sharma (gastroenterologist): Scientific work

-Sharma's focus lies in improving the diagnosis and management of GI diseases and cancer, specifically in esophageal diseases, Gastroesophageal reflux disease (GERD), Barrett’s esophagus, advanced imaging, and endoscopic treatments.
+Sharma is best known for improving the diagnosis and management of GI diseases and cancer, specifically in esophageal diseases, GERD, Barrett's esophagus, advanced imaging, and endoscopic treatments.
+He is the current chair of the ASGE AI Task Force and the Director of the Global GI AI Annual Meeting.
+He also received the Elaine Blaylock Cancer Research Professorship at the University of Kansas Cancer Center in 2023.